-A nasal endoscopy provides superior visualization, optimizing our ability to evaluate causes to your symptoms: Is it infectious?
+A nasal endoscopy provides superior visualization, optimizing our ability to evaluate the causes of your symptoms: Is it infectious?
 Could there be an allergic component?
 Is it inflammation?
 Is there anatomic obstruction, masses, polyps, etc.?
-Using an endoscope eliminates guesswork, allowing us to provide an accurate diagnoses and expedite your healing!
+Using an endoscope eliminates guesswork, allowing us to provide an accurate diagnosis and expedite your healing!

 How is a Nasal Endoscopy Procedure Performed?

 During a nasal endoscopy, the instrument gently passes through the nostril and provides a detailed look at the nasal anatomy, central airway, and posterior (further back) aspects of the nose and nostrils.